immers-space/immers-app/immers-hubs/README.md

 We want hosting an immer to be as accessible as possible, so we've made our best efforts to streamline this process.
-You don't need to be exerienced with system administration or programming follow this guide, but you should be a little adventerous and willing to search the web or [ask us for help](https://github.com/immers-space/immers-app/issues/new) if you come across an instruction you're not familiar with.
+You don't need to be experienced with system administration or programming follow this guide, but you should be a little adventurous and willing to search the web or [ask us for help](https://github.com/immers-space/immers-app/issues/new) if you come across an instruction you're not familiar with.
 If you're comfortable with the command line and have setup your own website before, then this should be a breeze.